Our Programs and Priorities

 Future Hemangiosarcoma Studies

-A liquid biopsy in cancer medicine refers to the detection of cancer-specific cellular or subcellular analytes that allow a cancer diagnosis to be made from blood rather than the traditional approach of requiring a tissue biopsy.
-There is a clear need for this innovation in the diagnosis and management of canine HSA, specifically to differentiate between benign and malignant disease when a dog is diagnosed with a splenic tumor rupture in the ER.
-There is value in such a test being able to predict prognosis and burden of disease as a reference lab offering.
-Preliminary analysis of tumor and blood DNA suggest both diagnostic assays may be reasonably developed for canine HSA patients; however, further innovations in device technology are needed to deliver a point of care test result, at this time. - Hemangiosarcoma Specialized Test for the Assessment of Molecular Prognosis (STAMP)
+- Hemangiosarcoma Liquid Biopsy — A liquid biopsy refers to the detection of cancer-specific cellular or subcellular analytes that allow a cancer diagnosis to be made from blood, rather than a tissue biopsy.
+There is a clear need for this innovation in the diagnosis and management of canine HSA, specifically to differentiate between benign and malignant disease when a dog is diagnosed with a splenic tumor rupture in the emergency room.
+Such a test could be used to predict prognosis and disease burden as a reference lab offering.
+Preliminary analysis of tumor and blood DNA suggest both diagnostic assays may be reasonably developed for canine HSA patients; however, further innovations in device technology are needed to deliver a point of care test result.

-This tissue-based assay is based on our new understanding of Hemangiosarcoma (HSA) derived from the CHAMP study, which has defined this disease in at least four distinct genomic groups.
-Preliminary data suggests biologically distinct behaviors for these molecular subtypes and also provides a biological rationale for distinct therapeutic approaches for the subtypes (a focus of the ePUSH study).
-There is value to clinicians and clients to understand prognostic differences that may exist between patients and to select patient-specific treatment approaches (potentially supported by the ePUSH data).
-Collectively, the HSA STAMP provides an opportunity to develop a truly novel assay for clinicians managing dogs with this aggressive cancer.
-Upon scientific validation (proposed now) we predict this assay to be rapidly adopted within the standard of care diagnostic work up of this disease, initially as an integrated assay added to the existing pathology assessment of the tumor.
-Results of this study will then support the scientific prioritization of gene targets for the planned POC liquid biopsy diagnostic.
+- Hemangiosarcoma Specialized Test for the Assessment of Molecular Prognosis (STAMP) — This tissue-based assay is based on a new understanding of HSA that was derived from the CHAMP study, which has defined the disease in at least four distinct genomic groups.
+Preliminary data suggests biologically distinct behaviors for these molecular subtypes, and provides a rationale for distinct therapeutic approaches for the subtypes (a focus of the ePUSH study).
+Differentiating HSA according to its molecular subtype would help clinicians and clients better understand prognostic differences that may exist between patients, and select patient-specific treatment approaches (potentially supported by the ePUSH data).
+Collectively, the HSA STAMP study provides an opportunity to develop a truly novel assay for clinicians managing dogs with this aggressive cancer type.
+Upon scientific validation, which has been proposed, we predict this assay will be rapidly adopted as part of the standard-of-care HSA diagnostic work-up, initially as an integrated assay added to the existing pathology assessment.
+Results of this study will then support the scientific prioritization of gene targets for the planned POC liquid biopsy diagnostic assay.